KaiBLI/EasyDABv2/README.md

-# EasyDAB
+# EasyDABv2
-Repository of Plain-English Information for Sergiy's EasyDAB DAB Exciter Board
+Repository of Plain-English Information for Sergiy's EasyDABv2 DAB Exciter Board.
+This is not to be confused with the EasyDABv1 which is a USB-based DAB exciter board.
+The USB DAB Board requires a computer to handle modulation while the v2 board utilizes a FPGA for independent operation.

 # Introducton
 First off, much of this is not my original work, credit goes to Sergiy for the design and release of the EasyDAB board.
 His site can be found here: https://tipok.org.ua/node/46